arskama/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 observer.observe('cpu');
 ```
 In this example the `cpu` is the pressure source we are interested in.
 For now, it is the only one
 available.
-In the future, we can consider other sources such as `gpu`, `power`.
+In the future, we may consider other sources such as `gpu`, `power`.

 Everytime we want to observe a new source, we need to call `ComputePressure.observe(source).